 The colours were toned down for the Apr 2005 Version 1.01 which also added some detail to the personal page incorporating some background about the Poynter name and listed paternal relatives from grandparents to great, great, great grandparents.
 Plus a link to a page list of self-employment contracts carried out between 1999 and 2005.

-Version 1.02 was issued in Jun 2006 and updated the CV and self-employment details and added some facts about Poynters across the world.
+Version 1.02 was issued in Jun 2006 which updated the CV and self-employment details and added some facts about Poynters across the world.

 Version 1.03 dated Sep 2006 added a link to the vinceunlimited website.

-Version 1.04 was published in Apr 2009 and updated the CV and self-employment details and included a link to IMPRECE, a self-employment limited company that I set up for formal tax purposes.
+Version 1.04 was published in Apr 2009 and updated the CV and self-employment details and included a link to IMPRECE, a self-employment limited company set up for formal tax purposes.